mongodb/docs-realm/source/includes/api-authenticate-instructions.rst

      "device_id": "<device_id>"
    }

-save the ``access_token``, which you'll use as the Bearer token to authenticate in the upcoming steps.
+Save the ``access_token``, which you'll use as the Bearer token to authenticate in the upcoming steps.

 .. seealso::